jelly/cockpit/test/README.md

                   "rhel4edge",
                   "ubuntu-2204"
                   "ubuntu-stable"
                   "fedora-38" is the default (TEST_OS_DEFAULT in bots/lib/constants.py)

-    TEST_JOBS  How many tests to run in parallel.
+* `TEST_JOBS`: How many tests to run in parallel.
 The default is 1.

-    TEST_CDP_PORT  Attach to an actually running browser that is compatible with the Chrome Debug Protocol, on the given port.
+* `TEST_CDP_PORT`: Attach to an actually running browser that is compatible with the Chrome Debug Protocol, on the given port.
 Don't use this with parallel tests.

-    TEST_BROWSER  What browser should be used for testing.
+* `TEST_BROWSER`: What browser should be used for testing.
 Currently supported values:
                      "chromium"
                      "firefox"
                   "chromium" is the default.

-    TEST_SHOW_BROWSER  Set to run browser interactively.
+* `TEST_SHOW_BROWSER`: Set to run browser interactively.
 When not specified, browser is run in headless mode.
 When set to "pixels", the browser will be resized to the exact dimensions that are used for pixel tests.

-    TEST_TIMEOUT_FACTOR Scale normal timeouts by given integer.
+* `TEST_TIMEOUT_FACTOR`: Scale normal timeouts by given integer.
 Useful for slow/busy testbeds or architectures.

 See the [bots documentation](https://github.com/cockpit-project/bots/blob/main/README.md)